Developed by 2021

 Sponsorship

-A sponsor is an advocate who provides influential and promotional support Sponsors don’t generally provide the advice or guidance that a mentor does
+Increasing need for sponsorship A sponsor is an advocate who provides influential and promotional support Sponsors don’t generally provide the advice or guidance that a mentor does